-I am not talking so much about work, as the attitude towards the work and the impact, the work has on you.
+I am not talking so much about work, as the attitude towards the work and the impact on you.
 The effect on you falls on a continuum.
-Let’s first look at opposite ends of the gamut.
+So let's first look at opposite ends of the gamut.

 Survival mode is characterized by fear.
 You are always afraid of falling apart, dropping the ball or losing it.
 You are barely hanging on, just getting by or trying to stay alive.

-In survival mode, it feels like everything is a battle and you must suffer through it or endure the storm.
-You have little energy, are pretty negative or openly apathetic.
-Perhaps you’ve found yourself muttering “Whatever!” a little too commonly.
+It feels like everything is a battle in survival mode, and you must suffer through it or endure the storm.
+As a result, you have little energy, are pretty negative or openly apathetic.
+Perhaps you've found yourself muttering "Whatever!" a little too commonly.

 Those in survival mode tend to feel isolated and alone.
 It doesn’t feel like anyone cares about you or that you have anyone on your team.
 In fact, it often seems like “they” are out to get you.
 When I was survival mode, I honestly hated a few people and loathed a couple of others.